auto-mat/do-prace-na-kole/README.md

 ./scripts/deploy_frontend --help
 ```

 Which helps you deploy frontend builds.
-This script is documented.
+This script is self documenting.
 To see it's documentation simply run the script with the `--help` flag.

 Connecting to test and production servers (bash and python shell)
 ------------------------------------------------------------------------------